Passenger Movement Charge: 1978-1995

 Introduced in 1978, the departure tax was initially A$10.
 Its initial stated aim was to recover costs associated with passenger processing at Australia's air and sea ports.
 In subsequent budgets, the departure tax was linked to the promotion of tourism either through marketing or through the removal of a cost barrier to travel as in 1988.

 The departure tax was increased to A$20 in 1981 but then reduced to A$10 in 1988 to stimulate the tourism industry.
 In 1991 the rate was increased to A$20 to fund a A$20 million tourism promotion package in an attempt to counter the negative impact of the pilots' dispute of 1989.
 The departure tax was raised again in 1994 to A$25 to offset the additional cost of tourism promotion expenditure, specifically an additional A$80 million allocated to the development of new tourism products.

 1995–present

 In 1995, the name of the tax was changed to passenger movement charge.
 The rate has changed on several occasions, with the government in most cases giving various rationales for increases.
+On 1 July 2024, the rate increased to A$70.